 Climbing pants are a whole 'nother category, though many people hike and climb in the same pants.
 If you want a pair of pants that can pull double duty, make sure they don't restrict your movements and that they breathe well.
 Consider where the pockets are placed on the legs so they won't interfere with your harness.
 It's also nice to be able to roll-up the legs so you can see your foot placements more clearly.

 Fastpacking and Trail Running

-If you're breaking into the increasingly popular sport of "fast-packing," or looking to try running your trails instead of hiking them, you'll want to consider a different kind of bottoms than traditional hiking pants.
+If you're breaking into the increasingly popular sport of fastpacking, or looking to try running your trails instead of hiking them, you don't want traditional hiking pants.
+Tights are probably a better option.
 Loose material can start to chafe when running, and the extra support from a pair of tights can feel nice when moving fast over rough terrain.

 Choosing the perfect pair of hiking pants can feel daunting.
 We hope that we've helped you think through the decision-making process to decide which factors are most important to you.